jeremiedecock/botsim/README.md

 ## <a name="sed_dependencies"></a>Pyarm dependencies

-Botsim.org requires the following libraries to be installed in order to be compiled and launched:
+Botsim.org requires the following libraries to be installed  in your operating system so it can be compiled and launched:

 * [Boost::program_options](http://www.boost.org/doc/libs/1_58_0/doc/html/program_options.html) to manage program options;
 * [Bullet Physics](http://bulletphysics.org) the open source physics engine used in Botsim.org;